liamdefty/liamdefty/README.md

 I help organisations solve real-world problems using modern, innovative, web-based solutions.
 I offer services end to end; front end, to back end, to helping improve your workflows and tooling.
 Suppose your organisation needs a reliable web development resource, and you want to avoid going through the costs and hassle of hiring additional help in-house, I may be a good option for you.

-Limited projects & low overhead means I can focus on producing high-quality work for you.

 [Find out more](https://liamdefty.com/)